Skip to main content

 Expert Insights

 "If a SaaS founder tells me they want to 'scale their blog' by publishing 10 articles a week to get 'more traffic', I know immediately their enterprise pipeline is failing.
 'Traffic' is a vanity metric.
-B2B dominance requires surgically decoupling from the 'blogging' mindset and engineering an interconnected, machine-readable Authority Matrix that explicitly targets high-net-worth procurement intents hiding within the Dark Funnel."
+B2B dominance requires surgically decoupling from the 'blogging' mindset and engineering an interconnected, machine-readable Authority Matrix that explicitly targets high-net-worth procurement intents hiding within the Enterprise Procurement."

 Sarah NiemannLead Systems Architect, MyQuests